I am an amateur home baker from Surrey, UK, living with my wonderful partner, my adorably mischievous cat and my unashamed love of musical theatre.

 My world of baking

-I will bake anything, taking inspiration from ideas that are many decades old or from current trends.
-But even though I like to add my own stamp on bakes, I often like nothing better than to spend time baking through classics with no embellishments whatsoever!
+I love adding my own stamp on food, sometimes trying to modernise a classic from an earlier era, but I often like nothing better than to spend time working through classics with no embellishments whatsoever!

-Afternoon Tea is one of my favourite things to eat, mainly because of my love of small-scale nibbles!
-I love to prepare it; it is always a great opportunity for me to indulge in my creative side.
-It is possibly a retirement move, but I would love to run an Afternoon Tea shop, serving a mixture of both sweet and savoury treats, but I am very keen on running baking sessions for children: a kind of holiday baking school!
+Afternoon Tea is one of my favourite things to eat, mainly because of my love of small-scale nibbles and “dainties”.
+I love to prepare it for friends and family and it is always a great opportunity for me to indulge in my creative side.

-Like most people I have several ambitions…..or are they dreams?
-In no particular order they include:
+Like most people I have several ambitions…..quite possibly wild dreams.
+Nonetheless they include:

 Recreating bakes & and putting my twist on bakes